Lande21/RolandeU.github.io/README.md

 Day 64 **Good things ahead!**
-DAY: Tuesday, i woke up and went to Church, cooked and went to the library I got the cold but i am getting better!
+DAY: Tuesday, i woke up and went to Church, cooked and went to the library I got better!
 Had a productive day!
 I Aced my midterms!!

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.